-Jen is a veteran organizer, campaign manager and pioneer in the use of data analytics to target voters and consumers.
-She most recently served as Deputy Campaign Manager for President Obama’s reelection campaign, overseeing the largest field organization in the history of presidential campaigns, voter protection and education programs, and political outreach, and leading the development and use of data analytics to target, register, persuade and mobilize voters.
+Jen O’Malley Dillon is a veteran organizer, campaign manager, and pioneer in the use of data analytics to target voters and consumers.
+She served as deputy campaign manager for President Obama’s reelection campaign, overseeing the largest field organization in the history of presidential campaigns, voter protection and education programs, and political outreach, and leading the development and use of data analytics to target, register, persuade, and mobilize voters.

 In 2010, Jen was named to TIME’s 40 under 40—and, in 2012, to Fortune’s 40 under 40 Electors, which called her a “field organizing whiz.”

 In 2008, Jen worked as the 2008 Obama campaign’s battleground states director, where she helped usher in President Obama’s 365 electoral votes, winning all but one of his contested battleground states.
 Jen managed the largest grassroots organization in presidential history with over 5,000 staff on the ground and built the first-ever in-house analytics team focused on targeted voter contact, resource allocation, and program efficiency.